Speculative fiction by writers of color: Japanese horror

-Japanese science fiction and fantasy and their origins
+Japanese science fiction and fantasy

 Japanese fiction has assumed a position of significance in many genres of world literature as it continues to chart its own creative course.
 Whereas science fiction in the English-speaking world developed gradually over a period of evolutionary change in style and content, SF in Japan took off from a very different starting line.
 Starting in the 1950s and 1960s, Japanese SF writers worked to combine their own thousand-year-old literary tradition with a flood of Western SF and other fiction.
 Contemporary Japanese SF thus began in a jumble of ideas and periods, and ultimately propelled Japanese authors into a quantum leap of development, rather than a steady process of evolution.